onzfonz/comp227/src/content/5/en/part5b.md

 }
 ```

-The <i>App</i> components state now contains the boolean <i>loginVisible</i>, which defines if the login form should be shown to the user or not.
+The `App` components state now contains the boolean `loginVisible`, which defines if the login form should be shown to the user or not.

-The value of *loginVisible* is toggled with two buttons.
+The value of `loginVisible` is toggled with two buttons.
 Both buttons have their event handlers defined directly in the component:

 ```js